Behnam2553/port-Hamiltonian-PINN-and-HR-neuron/README.md

-# An asymptotic stability proof and a port-Hamiltonian PINN for chaotic synchronization
+# An asymptotic stability proof and a port-Hamiltonian physics-informed neural network approach to chaotic synchronization

 **Codebase for the paper**
 **“An asymptotic stability proof and a port-Hamiltonian physics-informed neural network approach to chaotic synchronization.”**